Yu-amd/AIM_Next/aim-finetuning/README.md

 ### Prerequisites

 - Python 3.10+
-- PyTorch with ROCm support (for AMD GPUs) or CUDA (for NVIDIA GPUs)
+- PyTorch with ROCm support (for AMD GPUs)
 - GPU with sufficient memory (16GB+ recommended for 7B models)
 - HuggingFace account (for gated models)